-From 400W panels, multi-busbars, glass-glass, new materials and fresh designs, module technology is more advanced and more varied than at any other time.
-Having pulled together a throng of senior PV technology experts for our PV CellTech conference, PV Tech's head of market research, Finlay Colville, discusses the need to match these advances with a dedicated event this November.

-It's always nice when someone tells you directly that you can't do something to set out and prove them wrong.
+Modules | PV module technology is more advanced and more varied than at any other time.
+Having pulled together a throng of senior PV technology experts for our PV CellTech conference, PV Tech's head of market research, Finlay Colville, discusses with John Parnell the need to match these advances with a dedicated event this November t's always nice when someone tells you directly that you can't do something to set out and prove them wrong.